flash62au/EngineDriver_Home/docs/prerequisites/index.rst

 Android Device/Phone
 --------------------

 Engine Driver will generally work on most Android devices made in the last 5 years.
 Currently it has minSDKVersion set to 16, which equates to Android OS 4.1 (JELLYBEAN).
-See Info on minSDKVersion available `[here] <https://developer.android.com/guide/topics/manifest/uses-sdk-element#ApiLevels>`_.
+Info on minSDKVersion available in the `Enging Driver manifest <https://developer.android.com/guide/topics/manifest/uses-sdk-element#ApiLevels>`_.

 ESU MobileControl II
 """"""""""""""""""""